 Escoffier students explore a number of baking and pastry disciplines via this program.
 The Cake Design & Decorating course, for example, is all about cakes, from mixing methods and cake styles to basic icings, frosting, fondant, and assembly, to delicate piping and decoration.

-In class, students work on repetition.
+In cake decorating classes, students work on repetition.
 They won’t pipe one frosting flower—they’ll pipe hundreds.
 They’re training their bodies to do the work automatically, building muscle memory with a variety of piping tips.
 Just like practicing with a chef’s knife in a Culinary Arts program, Baking & Pastry students must practice to gain mastery over their piping bags.

 After they’ve completed their programs, all Baking & Pastry students must complete a pastry externship.
 Aspiring cake decorators can seek work in a wedding cake bakery where they’ll be able to see how a bakery is run and continue to practice their skills.